hidglobal/hid-approve-offline/README.md

 Also note that if your appliance is using a certificate issued by an internal CA, you may need to set the `NODE_EXTRA_CA_CERTS` environment variable to point to the CA certificate file.

+It is also possible to start the server without TLS, in case there is no `server_cert.pfx` file in the folder wher the application runs from.

 ## Installation

 You need to install [node.js](https://nodejs.org/) and clone this repository in your machine, either downloading the zip file or using git: